 After the pandemic, most of us will probably be hankering to get outdoors, and luxury travel might enable us to do this in a more sustainable manner.
 There might be different variations of this – from low-impact remote locales and eco-friendly private islands – but it all comes down to reducing exposure to other people and getting outdoors, all while choosing to support sustainable businesses.

 “Travelers will seek out nature immersions after being in lockdown for months to reconnect with the earth and themselves,” believes Ho.
 “Secluded getaways will be sought after, from luxe private island destinations like Bawah Reserve in Indonesia to the remote Futangue Hotel & Spa in Chile, surrounded by mountain ranges and waterfalls.”

 See also: 9 Sustainable Swimwear Brands

-Hotels will also be a major consideration for sustainable luxury travel going forward.
+Hotels will also be a major consideration for regenerative luxury travel going forward.
 Before the pandemic, savvy travelers were already beginning to prioritize hotels that demonstrated a strong commitment to environmental and social sustainability; now, this is going to be even more important.